aryangupta2208/WEATHER-APP/README.md

 # WEATHER-APP
-#Site is live at :-  https://aryangupta2208.github.io/WEATHER-APP/
+#Site is live at :-  weatherappbyaryan.netlify.app